Celebrate World Zebra Day with Aquila Safaris

 See Zebras Close to Cape Town

 If you’re looking to see zebras near Cape Town, Aquila Private Game Reserve and Spa is an excellent choice.
-Located just a short two-hours’ drive (about 180km) from the city, Aquila safaris renowned for being a Big Five game reserve and wildlife conservancy, offering guests the perfect opportunity to see zebras (and other native wildlife) in their natural habitat.
+Located just under two hours (about 180km) from the Cape Town, Aquila safari is renowned for being a Big 5 game reserve and wildlife conservancy, offering guests the perfect opportunity to see zebras (and other native wildlife) in their natural habitat.

 How To Celebrate World Zebra Day 2025